vsandbrink/hello-world/README.md

 # hello-world

-Humans,
+Aliens,

-I like Node.js and Coffeescript (that's what I'm made of!).
+I hate Node.js and Coffeescript (that's what I'm made of!
+(Hate!!))
-I've had tacos on the moon and find them far superior to Earth tacos.
+I've had tacos on the moon, burritos on the sun, and find them far superior to anything on Earth.

+So long, world.